 Candidates for the Oral Examination are required to provide the Board with a compilation of all operative cases and hospitalized patients during the 9-month period beginning July 1st through March 31st.
-Surgical practice submissions of less than 9 months are acceptable only if they meet the criteria of sufficient quality, complexity and variety of cases to allow for an adequate case report examination.
+Surgical practice submissions of less than 9 months are acceptable only if they meet the criteria of sufficient quality, complexity, and variety of cases to allow for an adequate case report examination.

 Minimum of 50 Major Operative Cases as Defined by the Board.
-A candidate must perform a minimum of 50 major operative cases of sufficient quality, complexity and variety during the collection period in order to finalize the list.
-Candidates must enter all cases performed, as outlined, not just 50 cases.
+A candidate must perform a minimum of 50 major operative cases of sufficient quality, complexity, and variety during the collection period in order to finalize the list.
+Candidates must enter all cases performed during the 9-month case collection period, as outlined, not just 50 cases.
 Minor cases should be entered but will not count towards meeting the 50-case minimum.
+A maximum of three cases per patient will count toward the 50-major case minimum.